 Editorial use only.
 This image may not be used to state or imply the endorsement by aip of any product or service.

-Herman Russell Branson (1914-1995), US physicist and biochemist, in a laboratory.
+Herman Russell Branson (1914-1995), US physicist and biochemist.
 Branson received his PhD in physics in 1939 from the University of Cincinnati.
 Branson's research interests were in mathematical biology and protein structure.
 He produced more than 100 research and other articles on physics, biophysics, Black American colleges, and science education.
-He was co-discoverer of the alpha helix protein structure, and also helped to introduce the use of information theory in the study of biological molecules.
+He was co-discoverer of the alpha helix protein structure.
+He was also associated with the introduction of information theory in the study of biological molecules.

 Model release not available.
 Property release not required.